Lake in the Hills Hardscaping Services

 Some of the most common kinds of hardscape projects include but are not limited to:

-- Outdoor living rooms and kitchens – Extend your inside living space to the outside with an outdoor living room or an outdoor kitchen.
+- Outdoor living rooms – Extend your inside living space to the outside with an outdoor living room.
 We can create a space that will let your family and friends enjoy the outdoors together.

 - Arbors — Typically erected near the entrance to a path, walkway, or garden, these structures may be a single arch or made of wood posts.
 Arbors can also be shelters for benches or other seating areas and are often adorned with plants.